jleighton/jamesleighton.github.io/backlog.md

 jumbo_text: And this is my gaming backlog!
 ---

 In 2021, I want to complete some of the following games.
-Lady Luck will select the next game by the roll of a dice.
+Lady Luck will select the next game by the roll of a dice 🎲 🎲

 Some of these I've played before, but never beaten.
 This list will also serve as a reminder to stop spending money on games the next time there is a sale...